 You Have a Very Large Amount of Money You Need To Invest

 Investing all of your money on your own can take a lot more time than you may have during the day.
 Even if you have a great deal of experience in this area, it may be difficult to monitor your investment portfolio.
-An investment manager can help ensure that your investments are appropriately allocated so you don’t lose any profit from fees and increase the amount saved for retirement or other long-term plans.
+An investment manager can help ensure that your investments are appropriately allocated.
+This can help you avoid fees and increase the amount saved for retirement or other long-term plans.

 You Want Someone To Help Manage Other Financial Needs